-If you feel that you may have land suitable for housing or employment development in Basingstoke and Deane and would like expert advice on the best way to promote your site through the Call for Sites consultation, please contact us at firstname.lastname@example.org to discuss ways in which we could assist.
-Alternatively, you can submit your site via our Landmark Form.
+If you feel that you may have land suitable for housing or employment development in Basingstoke and Deane and would like expert advice on the best way to promote your site through the Call for Sites consultation, please contact us at firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.

 Read more about the Basingstoke and Deane Borough Council Call for Sites consultation here.

 IMAGE SOURCE: Plainview Planning (May 2019)